Camiling/stabJGL/README.md

 # `stabJGL` <img src="man/figures/stabJGLlogo.png" align="right" height="150"/>

-The `stabJGL` package implements stabJGL for sparsity and similarity selection in joint network reconstruction of multiple graphs, in the setting of Gaussian graphical models. stabJGL performs penalty parameter selection in the joint graphical lasso of Danaher, Wang, and Witten (2014), selecting both the sparsity controlling and the between-graph similarity controlling penalty parameters.
+The `stabJGL` package implements stabJGL for stable sparsity and similarity selection in joint network reconstruction of multiple graphs, in the setting of Gaussian graphical models. stabJGL performs penalty parameter selection in the joint graphical lasso of Danaher, Wang, and Witten (2014), selecting both the sparsity controlling and the between-graph similarity controlling penalty parameters.
 The objective is to borrow strength across similar classes to increase statistical power, while ensuring that the joint modelling may not decrease the accuracy of the resulting inferred graphs.
 The method takes a list of data matrices for which separate graphs are to be inferred, and selects the penalty parameters with a data-driven approach.
 The sparsity controlling parameter is selected based on graph stability (Liu, Roeder, and Wasserman (2010)), while the similarity controlling parameter is selected with a likelihood-based approach (Foygel and Drton (2010)).

 ## Installation